OCASD SUBCOMMITTEE PARTICIPATION OPPORTUNITIES

 A lot of work needs to be done to realize all of the goals outlined in OCASD's Long-Term Vision.
 Our work is done primarily through our collaborative subcommittees and work groups.
 The Commission has developed a set of priorities to recruit for and organize now.
 These are mainly offshoots of work we have done in the past that requires the 360° view that OCASD’s diverse membership can provide.
-However, rather than decide by ourselves to pursue only selected projects, we also need the broader autism community of autistic individuals, family members, and professionals to identify areas of strong interest to them.
 We will launch additional subcommittees as we are able and as we have interested participants to join them.

 Subcommittee Membership.
 Next to each subcommittee we created a list of suggested types of members by experience and profession.
 These lists are not exclusive.
 If you do not think you are on the list but still have an interest in participating, please feel free to apply.
 To apply to become a subcommittee chair or member, click here.

 We had hoped to stand up new subcommittees on health care and education to replace the ones that had become inactive, but to date we have not received enough interest from professionals in these areas.
 The description of these subcommittees follows: we know that educators and health care professionals have been severely stressed by the pandemic and hope they will join us as they have the bandwidth to do so.